Skip to main content Skip to secondary navigation

 Hoover Tower is visible behind the Stanford Art Gallery

-Open free to the public, Monday through Friday, 11 a.m. to 5 p.m., the 1,900-square-feet exhibition space is an integral part of the programs, research, and curricula of the Department of Art & Art History.
+Stanford Art Gallery visiting dates and hours vary by exhibition.
+Public access is only available when exhibitions are on display.
+The 1,900-square-feet exhibition space is an integral part of the programs, research, and curricula of the Department of Art & Art History.
 Constructed in 1917, the Thomas Welton Stanford Art Gallery was the first building to anchor a planned library quadrangle just east of the University’s center.
 High-quality exhibitions are presented by the department to engage the university and wider community in stimulating dialogue facilitated by historical and contemporary visual language and culture.